Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/d954adbd-8c6f-4590-b302-e3408b3a1c2e)

 Started on some armor.
+I wanted to mount the forks to the armor.
+Forks are helpful in combat because it helps to get under the other bot letting you control them and hit them even harder!!

 ![image](https://github.com/user-attachments/assets/fa32eb64-d563-406c-a4e0-2e71e1cb656b)

 ![image](https://github.com/user-attachments/assets/ce414a26-08b0-49bc-8f15-98840752d9b9)

 Made some armor mounts!!
+I mounted the armor in the middle to hold it on and in the front to to help with the fork.
+Hopefully this is solid enought!!

 ![image](https://github.com/user-attachments/assets/c58fc70d-ec8e-4aba-9ee5-6dab6b2aef02)

 Got the screw holes for it.
+For tpu you want the hole to be 1.8mm wide for a 3mm screw because you want it to thread into the tpu.

 ![image](https://github.com/user-attachments/assets/121aa141-d44f-4af8-822d-07b3e7a81989)

 ![image](https://github.com/user-attachments/assets/8e1478be-ceb8-4ec7-a572-b1d44f0c919c)

 More mounting.
+The armor is mounted by 2 screws on both sides.
+For both armor, 4 screws are necesarey.
+Not bad.

  ![image](https://github.com/user-attachments/assets/288fd03c-cb15-4ec7-ae3f-f098c06790fe)

 One side of the weapon is hold by the motor but the other side needs something to hold it.
-I am going to run a repeat axel that I have on hand with a bearing I also have on hand to hold the other side!
+I am going to run a repeat axel that I have on hand with a bearing that I also have on hand to hold the other side!
+I have done this with my plant that is a all plastic 1lb combat robot and seems to work really well.
+This should be pletny of strenght to hold this weapon too.

 ![image](https://github.com/user-attachments/assets/d00cb4bc-034d-460e-9b6a-cfec7e2558fe)

 This is an tpu bearing adopter for bearing to go on the weapon.
+The bearing adopter would help absorb the impact wit the weapon hit the other bot.
+It also holds the bearing in place. two for one deal.

 ![image](https://github.com/user-attachments/assets/0dd05642-640a-4515-9754-22e31d17fea8)

-Here it looks like on the weapon too!!
+Here what it looks like on the weapon too!!
 Will be made out of 95 tpu that I have on hand.

 ![image](https://github.com/user-attachments/assets/8bb7c8d6-0188-4db1-8e92-da5dbb9ff8fc)